firdevss/DynamicDataUploadElasticSearch/README.md

 # Dynamic Data Upload to Elasticsearch

-This project demonstrates how to upload dynamic data to Elasticsearch using a Python script.
+This project demonstrates how to upload dynamic data to Elasticsearch .

 ## Prerequisites

-Before running the script, ensure you have the following installed:

 - Elasticsearch